What we do

 Every penny in funding that CORDAP receives will go directly to its R&D and other projects.
 Administration is completely handled by KAUST as an in-kind contribution from Saudi Arabia.

 Coral reef restoration and conservation technologies are currently limited to certain regions and research centers.
 The outcomes of the CORDAP platform will be accessible to everyone, so that coral reef efforts and technologies may be deployed wherever they are needed—particularly in developing countries.

 Our main priorities

-Further develop and enhance R&D solutions currently being explored for coral reefs and deep-water coral protection, restoration, and adaptation.
+Further develop and enhance R&D solutions currently being explored for coral reefs and cold-water coral protection, restoration, and adaptation.

-Develop new R&D solutions for coral reef and deep-water coral protection, restoration, and adaptation.
+Develop new R&D solutions for coral reef and cold-water coral protection, restoration, and adaptation.